loresoft/DataGenerator/README.md

 ```

-Register the profile in the configuration
+Register a profile in the configuration

 ```csharp
 Generator.Configure(c => c